CCMS-UCSD/GNPSDocumentation/docs/featurebasedmolecularnetworking.md

 ![img](img/featurebasedmolecularnetworking/superquick_fbmn.png)

-###Running the SuperQuick FBMN
+### Running the SuperQuick FBMN
-1. Indicate your email and your GNPS Credentials.
+1. [Optional] Indicate your email and your GNPS Credentials.
-2. Select the 'Feature Generation tool'.
+2. Select your '**feature detection and alignment tool'**.
 3. Select the parameters preset.
-4. Option A. Drag and drop your "feature quantification table" and "MS/MS spectral file" (.MGF).
-See the respective documentation for FBMN each tool.
+4. Drag and drop your "**feature quantification table**" (.CSV format).
-5. Optional.
+5. Drag and drop your "**MS/MS spectral summary**" file (.MGF file).
+6. [Optional].
 Drag and drop a [metadata table](networking.md#metadata).
-6. Click on "Analyze Uploaded Files with GNPS Molecular Networking".
+7. Click on "Analyze Uploaded Files with GNPS Molecular Networking".

-While this SuperQuick FBMN interface is convenient for quick analysis, we recommend using the standard FBMN workflow presented below that made possible to modify all the workflow parameters.
+While this SuperQuick FBMN interface is convenient for quick analysis, we recommend using the standard FBMN workflow. [**IMPORTANT**] The file uploaded along with the jobs submitted with Superquick start interface are deleted on monthly basis.
+Use the "standard" interface of the FBMN for persistant jobs and more options.

-### Overview of the "standard" Feature Based Molecular Networking Workflow
+### Overview of the standard interface
 ![img](img/featurebasedmolecularnetworking/overview.png)

-#### Select the software used for the LC-MS/MS data processing
+#### Select the file source
 ![img](img/featurebasedmolecularnetworking/select.png)

 ### Molecular Networks Options